MinaProtocol/mina/rfcs/0027-wallet-internationalization.md

 ]
 ```

 Discussion: Am I converting _all_ texts in this grant?
 It's within capacity.
-Just not sure if the Coda team is comfortable with having an app-wide change immediately due to some potential internal conflicts.
+Just not sure if the Mina team is comfortable with having an app-wide change immediately due to some potential internal conflicts.

 2. Wrap the app with the react-intl provider.